fdrio/fdrio.github.io/_posts/2024-08-25-analysis-of-the-tower-of-hanoi.markdown

 ---
 layout: post
-title:  "Analysis of The Tower Hanoi"
+title:  "Analysis of The Tower of Hanoi"
 date:   2024-08-25 16:06:38 -0400
 categories: jekyll update
 ---